|

 is bloody few.
 Though the very best of the lot are still doing

-by factories in France, USA and Germany but the local production
+market is dominated by factories in France, USA and Germany but

-builder or homebuilder has gotten more scarce.
-From a beginning
+the local production builder or homebuilder has gotten more scarce.

-that was the territory of 'outsiders' and nonconformist, catamarans
+From a beginning that was the territory of 'outsiders' and nonconformist,

-are a popular flavour of the new millennium and for good reasons.
+catamarans are a popular flavour of the new millennium and for

 SPEED!!
 You can't get around it.
 In similar